 - Keep cats indoors when possible to prevent them from interacting with other animals or people.

 - Walk dogs on a leash, maintaining at least 6 feet from other people and animals.

 - Avoid dog parks or public places where a large number of people and dogs gather.

-3. Keep them indoors
+3. Keep Pets Indoors